 LOCAL CUISINE: Great ready to try a variety of local cuisine such as Wild Boar Bangers and Mash, Bison Stew, Vegan Borealis Burgers and Muddy Ice Flows!
 Several vegetarian options are available at restaurants we plan to visit.
 Please specify any dietary restrictions or allergies on the Waiver form that will be sent to you.
 To preview some of our local eateries please visit the Tundra Pub and Lazy Bear Cafe Feel like keeping it simple?
 You may place an order to go at the Tundra Pub just a few steps away from our hotel by calling 204-675-8831 ext 114.
 You may also bring dry food supplies from the states as the Churchill Grocery store is conveniently located but pricey.

 MONEY: To get the best rate, please consider exchanging US Currency into Canadian Currency (CAD) at you bank prior to arrival into Canada.
 Review the current exchange rate here: Money.
-Once in Churchill, you will not be able to exchange currency but our hotel, restaurants and stores accepts US currency as well as Visa and Mastercard, but not American Express.
+There is an ATM in Churchill and at the Winnipeg Airport.
+Our hotel, restaurants and stores accepts US currency as well as Visa and Mastercard, but not American Express.
 Realizing that some people truly enjoy dining out while others do not or may be on a tighter budget, we’ve opted to let participants budget their own meal plan for Dinners.
-We will now cover all lunches while in Churchill ( 2 at restaurants and 4 picnics) .
+We will cover all lunches while in Churchill and one dinner .
 We will have a full kitchen available for use if anyone would like to prepare simple meals such as pasta, sandwiches, etc. rather than dining out every night with our group.
 When dining out expect to pay $15-25 per dinner plus drinks or appetizers.
-During the program, there are 7 dinners that you will need to cover.
+During the program, there are 6 dinners that you will need to cover.

 Please bring Canadian currency to cover the cost of dining out as multiple credit cards at a table may not always be possible.
-There are no ATMS in Churchill.
 Restaurants typically do not offer an exchange rate.
 With that said, a $20 US bill is worth approximately $26 Canadian.
 So if your dinner bill is $26 Canadian you are losing about $6 in the exchange rate.
 Many banks will exchange your Canadian currency upon your return.
 Check in with your local bank.

 Other costs you are responsible for during our program are: Personal liquor, airport baggage fees, wetsuit and snorkel gear rentals, phone calls, activities not described in the itinerary and any airport departure taxes.
-Optional shuttle then tour of the Leatherdale International Polar Bear Conservation Centre in Winnipeg, Airport transfers while in Winnipeg, Covid-19 testing (approx. $100).
+Optional shuttle then tour of the Leatherdale International Polar Bear Conservation Centre in Winnipeg, Airport transfers while in Winnipeg, Covid-19 testing if required in 2023. (approx. $100).